timofeyyy/web-api-work/README.md

 to run:
 1 chagnge connection string in appsetings.json
-2 instal fromm Nugget packages
-2 Remove-Migration in Nuget Console
-3 Add-Migration name
+2 cd in bin/Release in cmd and runn app.exe